An Introduction to Sonoma County AVAs

 Bennett Valley AVA

-Established in 2003, Bennett Valley is a smaller appellation known for its small, grower-operated wineries.
-The Valley benefits from the rare combination of volcanic, rocky soil and moderately cool marine influences such as morning fog and ocean breezes, which allow for a long growing season.
-Grapes like merlot and chardonnay tend to shine here, as well as cool-climate cabernet sauvignon, cabernet franc, and syrah.
+Established in 2003, Bennett Valley is a small appellation known for its small, grower-operated wineries.
+Here, well-draining soils and cooling marine influences such as morning fog and ocean breezes allow for a long growing season.
+Grapes like Merlot and Chardonnay tend to shine here, as well as cool-climate Cabernet Sauvignon, Cabernet Franc, and Syrah.

 Chalk Hill AVA